What is it?

 - In case of wanting a second pregnancy with frozen embryos from a previous ROPA treatment, should the pregnant mother be the same as in the first transfer?

-In the case of the ROPA treatment, the embryos are from the couple, so the embryos can be transferred to either mother as long as they do not present counterindications for a pregnancy.
+In the case of the ROPA treatment, the embryos belong to the couple, so the embryos can be transferred to either mother as long as there are no contraindications a pregnancy.

 - What does Spanish Law say about maternity in lesbian couples?
 What legal requirements does the ROPA treatment have?